stenglein-lab/MIP_280A4_Fall_2022/exercises/assembly_exercise.md

 ### De-novo assembly of non-mapping reads

 Last time, you practiced mapping to a reference sequence by mapping reads to the boa constrictor mitochondrial genome.
-Imagine instead that we *don't* have a reference sequence.
-In that case, we'd need to perform de novo assembly.

-There are a variety of de novo assemblers with different strengths and weaknesses.
-We're going to use the [SPAdes assembler](http://cab.spbu.ru/software/spades/) to assemble the reads in our dataset that **don't** map to the boa constrictor genome.
-First, let's map the reads in our dataset to the _entire_ boa constrictor genome, not just the mitochondrial genome.
+Today we are going to align reads to the *entire* (nuclear + mitochondrial) boa constrictor genome, and  assemble the reads that *don't* map to the boa constrictor genome.
+So first let's map the reads in our dataset to the entire boa constrictor genome.

-The instructors have already downloaded an assembly of the boa constrictor genome from [here](http://gigadb.org/dataset/100060) and made a bowtie2 index, which can be found on thoth01 in /home/data_for_classes/2021_MIP_280A4.
-We could have you make an index yourself, but that would take a long time for a Gb genome like the boa constrictor's.
+The instructors have already downloaded an assembly of the boa constrictor genome from [here](http://gigadb.org/dataset/100060) and made a bowtie2 index, which can be found on thoth01 in /home/data_for_classes/2022_MIP_280A4.
+We could have you make an index yourself, but that would take a long time for a Gb genome like the boa constrictor's (an hour or two probably).
 The boa constrictor genome index is named boa_constrictor_bt_index.

 First, change to the directory in which you have your fastq files containing trimmed sequences.
 Confirm you are in the right directory by running `ls`.
 You should see the trimmed fastq files.